TRAVELACADIA2023

 Some ideas that we might want to explore this trip are: looking for any remains of the tea house, looking for the steps on the old Orange and Black path, going to Bear Brook picnic area and looking for the path to Jackson Labs (and old wooden posts from Robin Hood Park) and searching for the Black & White path from this same area.

-Checked out the Rock & Art shop while Rich bought a cushioning pad in Cadilac Mountain Sports in case he needs to sit on a boulder or another irregular hard surface.
+Checked out the Rock & Art shop while Rich bought a cushioning pad in Cadillac Mountain Sports in case he needs to sit on a boulder or another irregular hard surface.
 Then we made a quick stop at Hannaford before going back to the room for a bit before dinner at CIAO, which was amazing as always!

 Leave a reply